Skip to main content

 Local infrastructure

-Pipe conditions in Des Moines, IA
+What are the pipe conditions in Des Moines, IA?

 Des Moines's housing stock spans multiple construction eras — median home age 64 years — meaning pipe materials and failure modes vary significantly by neighborhood and building vintage.
 An inspection-led approach that confirms pipe material before recommending a service path is standard practice for mixed housing profiles.